thojansen/issue-export/README.md

 - run `npm run build` for production build
 - open `./dist/index.html` to test application

 Each push to `master` triggers the `./github/main.workflow` to compile the app and push to the `gh-pages` branch.

-Try the app [here](https://thojansen.github.io/issue-export-v2).
+The app is hosted on GitHub Pages [here](https://thojansen.github.io/issue-export-v2).